31 Oct 5 fun ways to start financial literacy early

 2. Play a game

 Games are some of the best ways to teach kids lessons and have fun in the process.
 For younger children, a toy cash register can be a useful tool to teach the basics of adding up prices and managing money.
-For older children, classic games, like Monopoly or Life, teach important life skills, such as how to purchase real estate or save up for retirement.
+For older children, classic games, like Monopoly or Life, teach important life skills.
 Remember, the earlier your kids learn to manage money, the sooner they’ll be able to stop dipping into your wallet as adults!